lukeozga/personal-blog/README.md

 ```

 ## Authentication
-Application supports simple authentication mechanism implemented with Passport.js middleware.
+Application supports simple authentication mechanism implemented with express-session middleware.
 Upon successful login, user session is being created.
 Default session duration is 10 minutes or until logged out.

-By default session is stored in memory, not dedicated database for simplicity reasons.
+Sessions are stored in `blogDB` in `sessions` collection.
+The connection uses `connect-mongo` library which allows to utilize existing connection to setup sessions store.
+Sessions are encrypted at rest with AES256.